Bass drum: Long drums

+Gong drums

 As the use of the long drum began to spread across Europe, many composers and musicians started looking for even deeper tones that could be used in compositions.
 As a result of this demand, a narrow-shelled, single-headed drum called the gong drum was introduced in Britain during the 19th century.
 This drum, which was 70-100 centimeters in diameter and deep-shelled, was similar to the long drum in both size and construction.
 When struck, the gong drum produced a deep sound with a rich resonance.
 However, the immense size of the drum, coupled with the fact that there was not a second head to help balance the sound, meant that gong drums tended to produce a sound with a definite pitch.
 As a result, they fell out of favor with many composers, as it became nearly impossible to incorporate them in an orchestra in any meaningful way.

-- Orchestral bass drums and drum kits
+Orchestral bass drums and drum kits

 Because they were unable to be used by orchestras, music makers began to build smaller gong drums that would not carry a definite pitch.
 This smaller version of the gong drum is today called the orchestral bass drum, and it is the prototype with which people are most familiar today.
 The modern bass drum is used primarily in orchestras.
 The drum, similar to the davul and long drum, is double-headed, rod tensioned and measures roughly 40 inches in diameter and 20 inches in width.
 Most orchestral bass drums are situated within a frame, which allows them to be positioned at any angle.

 Bass drums are also highly visible in modern drum kits.
 In 1909, William Ludwig created a workable bass drum pedal, which would strike a two-headed bass drum in much the same way as a drumstick.
 During the 1960s, many rock ‘n’ roll drummers began incorporating more than one bass drum in their drum kit, including the Who's Keith Moon and Cream's Ginger Baker.